Q: Where can I find the voice in Windows 10/11 Settings?

 Q: Which versions of Windows can be used with CereProc voices?

-A: CereProc voices for Microsoft SAPI can be used with Windows 7 (32 bit and 64bit), Windows 8, Windows 8.1 and Windows 10.
+A: CereProc voices for Microsoft SAPI can be used with Windows 7 (32 bit and 64bit), Windows 8, Windows 8.1, Windows 10 and Windows 11.

 Q: I have installed a CereProc voice.
 How can I listen to it?